OdedMous/Social-Distance-Detector/README.md

 |:--:|
 | *Figure 2* |

-We can see that two mistakes were made in the context of distance limit:
+We can see that two mistakes were made in the context of distance restriction:
 1) The pair at the front of the scene were not classified as violating the distance restriction, even though they are close to each other (in constrant the women and the baby-wagon were classified as close to each other as requierd).
 2) The two people behind the woman with the baby-wagon were classified as violating the distance restriction, even though they are far from each other in the real world.  <br/>